funkandwagnalls/ranger/README.md

 set SRVPORT <the same as what is set by the -r option in ranger, defaults to 8888>
 exploit -j
 ```
+##FAQ

+* I'm getting access denied errors in Windows machines that are part of a workgroup.

+When not part of a domain, Windows by default does not have any administrative shares.
+SMBexec relies on shares being enabled.
+Additionally, WMIC isn't enabled on workgroup machines.
+SMBexec and WMIexec are made to target protocols enabled on domain systems.
+While its certainly possible to enable these functions on a workgroup system, note that you are introducing vulnerable protocols (after all, that's what this tool is made to attack).
+Enabling these features on your primary home system that your significant other uses for Facebook as well is probably not the best idea.
+Make sure this is a test box you own.
+If you want to determine what shares are exposed and then target them, you can use a tool like enum4linux and then use the --share share_name argument in ranger to try and execute SMBEXEC.

 ###Future Features:
 ####Nmap: